 Attendance is an important factor in this class and will be considered when students apply for the course.
 Tools and materials are not available for home use and in the event of absences the student must arrange to make up class time during lunch, guided study or after school.

-Prerequisites: Teacher Recommendation Required.
-Grade of B or higher in Art Foundations or Art Honors 9th grade.
-Counseling Notes: \$ 90 Art Fee requested.
+Prerequisites: Teacher Recommendation Required and Foundations of Art Counseling Notes: Art Fee \$75 requested.